List of Weeds episodes

 At the completion of the sixth season, Jenji Kohan remarked that, "In my mind, it is [the last season].
 Everyone's contract is up next year, [including] the actors and mine.
 Seven years is a good run, and I'd rather leave while on top."
 However, halfway through the seventh-season run, Showtime Entertainment president David Nevins remarked that he is "optimistic" that the show will be renewed.
 Kohan also expressed hope that the show would be renewed.
 Regardless of renewal, the seventh-season finale was crafted to "stand up on its own as a series finale if it has to or be a prelude to an eighth season."
 An eighth season was announced in November 2011, almost two months after the seventh-season finale.
 On June 13, 2012, it was announced that season eight would be the final season.

-Weeds has steadily gained live viewers from season to season.
+Weeds steadily gained live viewers from season to season.
 The first season premiered to 540,000 viewers and averaged 380,000 viewers to become Showtime's highest-rated original series in 2005.
 Season two averaged 160,000 more viewers than season one after 570,000 viewers tuned in to the premiere; the finale received 626,000 viewers.
 The third season's debut was watched live by 824,000 viewers and the finale by 737,000 such that viewership was up 19% from the second season.
 Season four premiered to 1.3 million live viewers to become what was at the time "Showtime's most-watched single original telecast in at least four years."
 The first airing of the finale was watched by one million viewers and multiple airings of episodes throughout the week after their initial broadcasts averaged 2.72 million viewers—16% more than the third.